w3c/wai-curricula/content/how-to-use-these-curricula.md

 </tbody>
 </table>

-### Professionals Sharing Different Roles
+### Professionals Sharing Different Technical Roles

-The following is a list of course examples based on modules to address the needs of designers, developers, content authors, testers, and managers.
-It provides two levels: introductory and detailed, as well as estimated duration for each of the modules.
+The following is a list of course examples based on modules that address the needs of designers, developers, content authors, and testers.
+It provides two levels of detail: introductory and detailed, as well as estimated duration for each of the modules.

 <table>
 <caption>Several roles together</caption>